Courtny/mountietrackxc/_posts/2019-03-07-indoor-records-varsity.md

 title: Indoor Records (All-Varsity)
 featured_image: >-
   https://raw.githubusercontent.com/Courtny/mountietrackxc/master/img/uploads/mounties-default.jpg
+description: >-
+  All time indoor boys & girls records for all grades.
+All times must be ran fully automatic timing (F.A.T) and measurements approved by sanctioned meet official.
 ---
 All time indoor boys & girls records for all grades.
 All times must be ran fully automatic timing (F.A.T) and measurements approved by sanctioned meet official.